TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L2228/driverlib/sysctl_shutdown/README.md

 ## Example Summary

 Configures different power policies based on the configuration of two input pins.
-Which allows user to prevent the device to indefinately stay in SHUTDOWN mode since the serial wire debug (SWD) remain locked while the device is in SHUTDOWN mode.
+Which allows user to prevent the device to indefinitely stay in SHUTDOWN mode since the serial wire debug (SWD) remain locked while the device is in SHUTDOWN mode.